Priscilla Ngunju Kenya

 The LMG for Midwifery Managers Course is a five-day workshop that focuses on building leadership, management, and governance skills that help midwives identify, prioritize, and overcome everyday challenges they face in their desire to improve maternal, newborn, and child health services in their clinics.
 During the course, the midwives create action plans that they then implement at their facilities over six months, while receiving ongoing coaching from trainers of the course.

-In the ten African countries where the training was done, Priscilla often faced resistance and fearfulness from the midwives when beginning the training.
-The midwives were used to organizational cultures where only those within management positions are expected to make decisions and provide direction; the midwives did not think they had the power to address challenges on their own.
+In the ten African countries where the training was done, Priscilla often faced resistance and fear from the midwives when beginning the training.
+The midwives were used to organizational cultures where only those within management positions were expected to make decisions and provide direction; the midwives did not think they had the power to address challenges on their own.

-In one example, Priscilla trained several midwives in South Sudan and on her first visit to one of the midwife’s clinics, she saw that the clinic lacked capacity to sterilize medical equipment.
+In one example, Priscilla trained several midwives in South Sudan, and on her first visit to one of the midwife’s clinics, she saw that the clinic could not sterilize medical equipment.
 During the course, Priscilla recommended that the team put together a funding proposal to get solar panels for electricity, but knew this process would take much longer than the six-month action plan being drafted.
-She encouraged the midwife to look beyond the workshop action plan and take on this problem as well, to really examine the challenge and find a tailored solution.
+She encouraged the midwife to look beyond the workshop action plan and take on this problem as well, to examine the challenge and find a tailored solution.